-After the recent wind storm, islanders were well aware of the importance of communications.
+After the December 20 2018 wind storm, islanders were well aware of the importance of communications.
 We need to ensure we can communicate with neighbours, family and the authorities.
 We also need critical updates on damage to infrastructure, other advisories and to be able to request help for medical emergencies, supplies and other resources.

 The first course had a very high success rate, and the second on had a 100% success rate.
 Obtaining an amateur radio certificate will help ensure that more individuals will be able to serve as a critical link in a failsafe island network during a catastrophe.
 If cell service and landlines fail, amateur radio can continue to provide a vital communications, locally and to the outside world.